 FORMULA 1 ENGINE CUTAWAY

-Well, if you did, then we hope you’ll like this video that we made showing the inside of one of these high-revving monsters.
-Codenamed the TJ, this is the engine that was first used by Jaguar Racing in 2003.
+The TJ was the first used by Jaguar Racing in 2003.
 The team continued to use this engine when they morphed into Red Bull in 2005.
 It also saw active service powering the Jordan and Minardi teams in 2004 and 2005, respectively.
 Its final year of racing was in 2006, when Torro Rosso (formally Minardi) ran the engine against the V8’s.

 Last of its Era?